aws/aws-cdk-rfcs/text/0001-cdk-update.md

 Done!
 ```

-In addition to running in a one shot mode, the `cdk deploy --accelerated`
+In addition to running in a one shot mode, the `cdk deploy --hotswap`
 command also has a `--watch` command line option that enable it to monitor the
 assets on disk and perform an update when they change.